clesleycode/lesley2958.github.io/_posts/2017-03-21-ds-curriculum.md

 categories: datascience, education
 ---

 Before I was an undergraduate student, I relied almost exclusively on resources provided to me for free.
-My education flourished because of <i>free</i> resources like [Khan Academy(khanacademy.com) & [Google Docs](https://docs.google.com/).
+My education flourished because of <i>free</i> resources like [Khan Academy](khanacademy.com) & [Google Docs](https://docs.google.com/).
 I can't even begin to emphasize the importance of accessibility for students of all backgrounds.

 It's with this in mind that I open source the Data Science Curriculum I've created over the past year.
+I want to note that not every guide is complete and sometimes contain overlapping information -- if you have any change suggestions, feel free to fork and contribute or submit a github issue!

 [Intro to Python](learn.adicu.com/python3) <br>
 [Intro to Statistics with Python](learn.adicu.com/stats) <br>